MohamedAhmedAbdo/2-tier-app-flask-mysql-Devops-project/README.md

 1. Navigate to the Terraform directory.
 2. Run "terraform init" to initialize Terraform.
 3. Execute "terraform apply" to create the infrastructure components.
-4. Copy the terraform-tls-key.pem file to the ansible directory.
+4. Copy the web-ec2-key.pem file to the ansible directory.

 #### 2. Installing and Configuring Jenkins with Ansible
 1. Navigate to the Terraform directory and give key file read permission   .